Tata Vs Mistry: Out Of The Dust Of The Battles Of Giants ... NothingBloombergQuintOpinion

 Yes, new board members were inducted just a couple of months ago.

 Yes, the board had procured a legal opinion before the meeting to sack Mistry.

 That cannot make the act a pre-meditated one, the court states.

-When examining Mistry’s allegations of wrong business decisions taken by Tata Sons (Corus, Nano, Siva etc...), the court rules that failed business decisions cannot be projected as oppression.
+When examining Mistry’s allegations that bad business decisions were made by Tata Sons (Corus, Nano, Siva etc...), the court rules that failed business decisions cannot be projected as oppression.
 That’s fair.

-Then it takes a dig at Mistry’s appointment as chairman.
+Then it takes a nasty dig at Mistry’s appointment as chairman.

 Cyrus Mistry was appointed deputy executive chairman of Tata Sons on 16.03.2012.